3.375” h X 5.25” w

 Stevenson reproduces wall designs from the chamber of the War Chief of Walpi circa 1887, about the time that pot 2011-07 was made.
 None are terribly similar to the designs on this pot, with the closest being those he identifies as a wildcat and another deemed a white wolf (1936:88).
 As with the figures on 2011-07, both animals on the chamber wall are depicted with “heart lines.”
 Such heart lines are unusual on Hopi pottery but are characteristic of Zuni pottery decorations.
 Their presence on 2011-07 is another reminder of the close association between Hopi Polacca pottery and contemporaneous pottery at Zuni.

-Discussing excavations at Awatovi and Kawaika-A, Watson Smith reports a similar uncertainty about the identification of quadrupeds found on kiva murals (2005:201-211 and fig 16, p.
+Discussing excavations at Awatovi and Kawaika-A, Watson Smith reports a general uncertainty about the identification of quadrupeds found on kiva murals (2005:201-211 and fig 16, p.
 219).
 At one point he refers to “a problematical animal” (2005: fig 63c).
 Smith’s discussion suggests that the figures on pot 2011-07 might be wolfs or dogs or a mythical creature he calls “rohona” (whose) “characteristics and identification with any living animal are indefinite and variable in the extreme…To the Hopi…. rohona seems to be an animal like a coyote but smaller, rather like a fox.”
 Smith adds “the conventional means of representing (a quadruped) may be subject to wide variation (Smith, 2005:110-111).”
 Given the lack of evidence that the animals on this pot have a specific identity, I suppose I’d vote that they represent rohonas, whatever they are.

 Purchase History: